eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 The entire record, as well as individual elements, have a well-defined hash that can be used to compare work for functional equivalence.

-State is not contained in the work specification, but state is attributable to a work specification.
+State is not contained in the work specification (abstract graph), but state is attributable to a work specification.

-If we can adequately normalize utf-8 Unicode string representation, we could checksum the full text, but this may be more work than defining a scheme for hashing specific data or letting each operation define its own comparator.
+If we can adequately normalize utf-8 Unicode string representation, we could checksum the full text (filtering details that do not affect uniqueness), but this may be more work than defining a scheme for hashing specific data or letting each operation define its own comparator.

+The present examples allow *uid* to consist of an arbitrary string that is verifiable with the help of operation implementation details.
+By convention, the *uid* consists of a string of alphanumeric and underscore characters, suffixed by a string-encoded hash.
+This allows some human readability of graph contents through examination of only the element keys.
+It may seem inelegant to require string processing to extract the hash.
+The uid is only used for look-up and equality testing, and does not need to be decoded.
+However, it may be preferable to assert that the uid should be a valid SHA-256 hash, and allow serialization schemes individually to determine how the uid is serialized/deserialized, allowing, for instance, the JSON scheme to encode a tuple of helpful prefix and uid hash with a safe delimiter (a character not used in the string encoding scheme used for the SHA-256 hash).

 Question: If an input value in a workflow is changed from a verifiably consistent result to an equivalent constant of a different "type", do we invalidate or preserve the downstream output validity?
 E.g. the work spec changes from